Key Points * Types of Treats to Use * Wet / Soft Food or Treat Methods * Dry Food Methods * Manual Insertion Methods * Other Tips

-When it came time for me to give a pill to my cat Thomas, the first thing I did was fail.
-The second thing I did was fail.
-And then I failed about 500 more times.
+I used to think I my cat Thomas was impossible to pill.
+I had tried “everything” to get him to take his pills and nothing worked.
+Of course, at that time my idea of “everything” was really just Pill Pockets or forcing the pill into his mouth.
+That’s exactly 2 things, and I didn’t really do either of them well.
 It was only after failing for months to get a pill into him that I started looking for easier ways.
 I hope that you can learn from my mistakes so you and your cat don’t go through what Thomas and I went through.

 Before we get into the details on how to give a pill, there are a few key points we need to cover.

 Taste the pills!
 Nearly every pill, vitamin, or supplement you need to give your cat is going to taste terrible.
 Cats are particularly averse to things that taste bitter.
 Help yourself and your cat by putting their pills into empty gelatin capsules.
 Not sure if your pill should go into a capsule?
 Taste it yourself.
 Does it taste good/delicious to you?
 Would you want that flavor in your mouth?
 If not, then chances are your feline friend feels the same way.
 Do yourself and your cat a favor and protect them from that taste by putting their pill into a gelcap before giving it to them.

 Use Gelcaps – gelatin capsules come in many sizes.
 Cats generally take sizes 3-5.
 You’re almost guaranteed NOT to find these sizes in local stores so you’ll have to order them online.

 • Size 5 is the smallest and easiest to give but may not fit all pills

 • Size 4 is accepted by most cats and easily fits most pills

 • Size 3 is generally tolerated well by larger cats and those who are very good at taking pills.
 Comes in plain/unflavored, but also available in chicken or beef flavors